openshift/source-to-image/README.md

 # Security

-Since the `sti` command use the Docker client library, the `sti` command has to run in the same security context as the `docker` command.
+Since the `sti` command uses the Docker client library, it has to run in the same security context as the `docker` command.
 For some systems, it is enough to add yourself into the 'docker' group to be able to work with Docker as 'non-root'.
-In the latest versions of Fedora/RHEL, it is recommended to use `sudo` command as this way is more auditable and secure.
+In the latest versions of Fedora/RHEL, it is recommended to use the `sudo` command as this way is more auditable and secure.

-If you are using `sudo docker` command already, they you will have to also use `sudo sti` to give STI permissions to work with Docker directly.
+If you are using the `sudo docker` command already, then you will have to also use `sudo sti` to give STI permission to work with Docker directly.

 # Getting Started